 Differences With a Traditional Education Administration Software?

-Though many institutions prioritize a one-size-fits-all approach to managing their respective units, there are major differences between what a traditional SIS and a non-degree SIS can offer.
+Though many institutions prioritize a one-size-fits-all approach to managing their respective units, there are major differences between what a traditional SIS and a non-degree student management system can offer.

 Non-Degree Student Information System | Traditional Student Information System |